intel/libipt/doc/man/pt_insn_next.3.md

 :   A flag saying whether tracing was stopped after this instruction.
 If set,
     this is the last instruction that retired before tracing was stopped due to a TraceStop condition.

+truncated
+:   A flag saying whether this instruction spans more than one image section.
+    If clear, this instruction originates from a single section identified by *isid*.
+If set, the instruction overlaps two or more image sections.
+In this case, *isid* identifies the section that contains the first byte.

 isid
 :   The image section identifier of the section from which the instruction